inft3063-assignment-1-wed-atb/INFT2063_Assignment_1-v02/specification.md

 7. Once all milestone 1 issues are resolved and the code has been checked to make sure then close milestone 1 and tag the code as version1

 ## Milestone 2: Adding Features (15%)
 1. As before each user must add the features assigned to them, commit their code, and close the issue.
-2. The group member tasked with translating the application’s text prompts into another language will need to create a new branch, and add the translation on this branch (google translate is fine).
+2. The group member tasked with translating the application's text prompts into another language will need to create a new branch, and add the translation on this branch (google translate is fine).
 Once the translation is complete this branch will be tagged, and the group member will push their changes to the repository then return to the mainline without merging.
 3. Once all milestone 2 issues have been closed, test the code, then tag it as version2 and close the milestone.

 ## Milestone 3: New Features (30%)
 1. As a group you will need to choose new features to add functionality to your cash register program.